letsencrypt/acme-spec/draft-barnes-acme.md

 To check on the status of an authorization, the client sends a GET request to the authorization URI, and the server responds with the current  authorization object.
-To provide some degree of control over polling, the server MAY provide a Retry-After header field to indicate how long it expect to take in finalizing the response.
+In responding to poll requests while the validation is still in progress, the server MUST return a 202 (Accepted) response with a Retry-After header field.

 ~~~~~~~~~~
 GET /acme/authz/asdf HTTP/1.1